top of page

 • Strong social and collaboration skills.

-In recent years, Montessori has gained attention from researchers and educators who have been interested in studying its effectiveness.
-Here is an example of one recent published research study
+Montessori has gained attention and endorsements from researchers, educators and thought leaders who advocate for it's effectiveness.
+Here is one example of a recent published research study

 Children learning together.